TDaP - Adacel

-Tdap (Tetanus, Diphtheria, Pertussis) vaccine can protect adolescents and adults against three serious diseases.
+Tdap (Tetanus, Diphtheria, Pertussis) vaccine can protect infants, adolescents and adults against three serious diseases.

 Tetanus, diphtheria, and pertussis are all caused by bacteria.
 Diphtheria and pertussis are spread from person to person.
 Tetanus enters the body through cuts, scratches, animal bites, or wounds.